 - Your policy was cancelled because you didn’t pay your premium.
 Non-payment is the most common reason why insurance companies cancel policies.
 If you don’t pay your premium and your policy is cancelled, the cancellation will show on your record and you may no longer qualify for standard insurance.

 - You’ve had multiple driving convictions or multiple accidents.
 This one is pretty obvious.
-If you wrack up tickets or you’re frequently involved in accidents, your driving habits may be considered dangerous, and you may no longer be eligible for standard car insurance — and your existing policy could be cancelled.
+If you rack up tickets or you’re frequently involved in accidents, your driving habits may be considered dangerous.
+You may no longer be eligible for standard car insurance, and your existing policy could be cancelled.
 Your broker would then help you find coverage with a company that provides insurance to high-risk drivers.